imagineLife/big-site/content/mongo/rando-questions.md

 - the source starts moving: DURING the migration, operations to the chunk go to the source shard - the source is responsible for write ops of the chunk
 - the shard that is being migrated can still handle reads during shard flight migration

 In a sharded cluster, the `_id` index should have unique values - just like a replica set and single db instance.
 Duplicates would prevent docs from moving as expected during shard migrations.
+Shard keys indexes, if they are not the `_id`, are totally ok to have dup vals across docs.
+[Mongo "...enforces uniqueness on the entire key combination and not individual components of the shard key"](https://docs.mongodb.com/manual/core/sharding-shard-key/#unique-indexes)